jalogisch/OpenSourceDay2018/DeepDive.md

 name: how
 template: inverse

-# why processing pipelines
+# Why processing pipelines?
 ---
 template: inverse

-###make a log message readable
+###Make log messages readable

 --
 template: inverse

-##create value for non specialist
+##Create value for non specialists

 ---
 layout: false
 name: works

 .left-column[
-# how does it work
+# How does it work
 ]

 ---
 background-image: url(images/magic.gif)
 .left-column[
-# how does it work
+# How does it work
 ]

 ---
 .left-column[
-# how does it work
+# How does it work
-## overview
+## Overview
 ]

 .right-column[

-* write instructions
+* Write instructions
-  * processing rules
+  * Processing rules

-* order the instructions
+* Order the instructions
-  * processing pipeline
+  * Processing pipeline

-* connect the message stream
+* Connect the message stream

 ]